apiaryio/api-blueprint/Tutorial.md

     # Gist Fox API Root [/]

-In API Blueprint a resource definition starts with a Markdown header of resource name followed by its URI enclosed in square brackets.
+In API Blueprint a resource definition starts with a Markdown header with the resource name followed by its URI enclosed in square brackets.
 The URI is relative to the API root.
 So in this case it is just `/`.

 > **NOTE:** Resource name is an [API Blueprint Identifier][] and as such it can be composed only from a combination of alphanumerical characters, underscores, dashes and a spaces.